An authoritative, 3,000-word blog is more effective than a 2,000-word blog.

 Google appreciates posts that fit the E-A-T criteria.
 The algorithms tend to look for E-A-T posts, and they pop up quicker when a user searches for a subject.

 A seasoned content writer understands SEO (Search Engine Optimization) concepts.
-That means getting keywords into visible parts of the story for Google to notice and making the text knowledgeable to raise the Google ranking.
+That means using keywords and carefully placing them into visible parts of the story for Google to notice while making the text knowledgeable enough to raise the Google ranking.

-When you want your website to be noticed, excellent blog writing is a skill best left for experts.
+When you want your website noticed, excellent blog writing is a skill best left for experts.
 (You wouldn’t want a general practitioner to perform your heart surgery, after all.)

 Finding Good Experts